HeisenBug1/cuny-auto-enroll/README.md

+# What is it??

+This **python** script will automatically enroll you to any course saved in your shopping cart in CUNYFirst.
+It uses image recognition to identify and click in your browser.
+And it will check if any course opens up every 5 min and then it will automatically enroll you in those courses.
+It stops after enrolling **at least one** course.
+This way you can sleep, go out, or do whatever you want and not have to constantly check if a class opens up for you to register.

 ***Update 2***: It finally works in MacOS :)... `PyAutoGUI` is still broken for MacOS but I found a workaround

 ***Update 1***: ~~MacOS has issues with `PyAutoGUI`.
 It can locate areas on a screen but the cordinates are off by a factor of 2.
 It's an issue that the developers haven't fixed yet, so unfortunately it will not work on MacOS.
 I will update as soon as I find a fix.~~ [You can follow the issue here](https://github.com/asweigart/pyautogui/issues/589#issue-924442603)

 ***Note***: I did not test this on Windows yet, but I assume it should work fine on Windows.

-# What this script does

-This **python** script will automatically enroll you to any course saved in your shopping cart in CUNYFirst.
-It uses image recognition to identify and click in your browser.
-And it will check if any course opens up every 5 min and then it will automatically enroll you in those courses.
-It stops after enrolling **at least one** course.
-So, you will have to run the script again to keep checking for any other classes in your shopping cart.

 ## Initial Setup Requirements: